Getting the marketing price right when selling your home, what is the most successful strategy?

 When it comes to selling your home in today’s competitive market, pricing strategy plays a crucial role in the outcome.
-One approach that often sparks curiosity is advertising a property for sale below the Home Report value.
-We believe in educating our clients on every available strategy, so here’s a transparent look at the pros and cons.
+One approach that often sparks curiosity is advertising a property for sale substantially below the Home Report value.
+Here are the pros and cons.

 When it comes to selling a home, first impressions matter and price is one of the first things potential buyers see.
 In Scotland, pricing strategy often starts with the Home Report value, which is intended to be a fair market valuation provided by a qualified surveyor.
 However some estate agents choose to advertise properties substantially below this value to attract attention.

 At Property Connections, we believe this strategy can often do more harm than good.
-Our pricing strategy would be marketing most homes just slightly under home report value, for example, a property with a home report value of £250,000 would most likely be marketed at offers over £248,000 which is just under the Home Report value and that makes strategic sense, setting the price correctly will attract the right buyers and help to achieve the highest possible price for your home.
+Our pricing strategy would be to market most homes at slightly under home report value.
+For example, a property with a home report value of £250,000 would most likely be marketed at either offers over £245,000, or offers over £248,000 which is just under the Home Report value, and that makes strategic sense, setting the price correctly will attract the right buyers and achieve the highest possible price for your home.
+Marketing your home at a very low price is much more advantageous for the estate agents own needs, but here at Property Connections, we believe getting the right buyer is more important than gaining more business.

 What Is the Home Report Value?